Ma'n dynasty: Later emirs

 The Druze enemy of the Ma'ns, Ali Alam al-Din, was given authority over the Chouf by the Ottomans.
 A surviving member of the dynasty, Mulhim Ma'n, the son of Yunus and nephew of Fakhr al-Din, had evaded capture and led the Druze opposition to Alam al-Din, defeating him in a battle and forcing his flight to Damascus in 1635.
 Alam al-Din soon after defeated Mulhim in the Beqaa Valley, but Mulhim finally drove him out of the Chouf in 1636.
 The people of the Druze Mountain mostly backed him.
 In 1642 he was appointed by the Ottomans the multazim of the Chouf, Jurd, Gharb, and Matn, a position he largely held until 1657.

 Following Mulhim's death, his sons Ahmad and Qurqumaz entered into a power struggle with Ottoman-backed Druze leaders.
 In 1660, the Ottoman Empire moved to reorganize the region, placing the sanjaks (districts) of Sidon-Beirut and Safed in a newly formed province of Sidon, a move seen by local Druze as an attempt to assert control.
-Contemporary historian Istifan al-Duwayhi reports that Korkmaz was killed in act of treachery by the Beylerbey of Damascus in 1662.
-Ahmad however escaped and eventually emerged victorious in the power struggle among the Druze in 1667, but the Maʿnīs lost control of Safad and retreated to controlling the iltizam of the Shuf mountains and Kisrawan.
+Contemporary historian Istifan al-Duwayhi reports that Qurqumaz was killed in act of treachery by the governor of Damascus in 1662.
+Ahmad however escaped and eventually emerged victorious in the power struggle among the Druze in 1667, but the Maʿnids lost control of Safad and retreated to controlling the iltizam of the Shuf mountains and Kisrawan.
 Ahmad continued as local ruler through his death from natural causes, without heir, in 1697.
 During the Ottoman–Habsburg War (1683–1699), Ahmad Ma'n collaborated in a rebellion against the Ottomans which extended beyond his death.
 Iltizam rights in Chouf and Kisrawan passed to the rising Shihab family through female-line inheritance.